salaboy/zeebe-k8s-getting-started/README.md

 ```

 ## Interact with the services inside the Cluster
 In order to interact with the services inside the cluster you need to use `port-forward` to route traffic from your environment to the cluster.
+By default, the Zeebe Cluster is not exposed, even if you have deployed the Zeebe Full Helm Chart which includes an Ingress Controller.
 ```
 > kubectl port-forward svc/<RELEASE NAME>-zeebe 26500:26500
 ```